HTTPArchive/almanac.httparchive.org/src/content/en/2021/performance.md

 ![image](insert_image_url_here)

 LCP varied slightly from FCP in terms of differences in performance by rank.
 For LCP, these differences were closer, and a higher proportion of origins in the top 1,000 had poor LCP.
-On WordPress, 28% of origins experienced good LCP (from the [Core Web Vitals Technology Report](https://datastudio.google.com/u/0/reporting/55bc8fad-44c2-4280-aa0b-5f3f0cd3d2be/page/M6ZPC?s=gIMIWF38pWI)).
+On WordPress, [28% of origins experienced good LCP](https://datastudio.google.com/s/kvq1oJ60jaQ).
 This is an opportunity to improve user experience as poor LCP is usually caused by a handful of problems.

 ### The LCP Element